 A forced marriage is one that is performed without the valid consent of one or both parties involved.
 Marriage should be entered into freely and with the consent of both parties.
-Forced marriage, is against a person’s human rights and in some cases can be classed as domestic or even child abuse.
+Forced marriage, is against a person’s human rights and can be classed as domestic or even child abuse.

 Zenab (not her real name) was 14 when she was taken on holiday by her father to Pakistan.
 On arrival there, her grandmother (father’s mother), took her passport and burned it.
 She was then introduced to a 30 year old doctor whom the family had planned for her to marry.